(Average reading time: 5 minutes)

 4) Is the Charismatic my brother or sister?

-A phrase I hear often when those critical of the Charismatic movement speak about them is; “they are in it for the money” or ‘they want to be seen” or “they are inspired by the devil.”
-Now, no doubt there are serious problems within the theological spectrum and intention of some individuals in the Charismatic movement.
-Again, we cannot brush with a broad brush!
-Too many times, have I witnessed dissension and factions in Christ’s Church.
+A phrase I often hear when those critical of the Charismatic movement speak about them is; “they are in it for the money” or ‘they want to be seen” or “the devil inspires them.”
+No doubt there are severe problems within the theological spectrum of some individuals in the Charismatic movement.
+But we notice a lot of issues in all Christian traditions.
+Again, we cannot brush with a broad brush.
 Paul writes about this to the Corinthians;

 “For I fear, lest by any means, when I come, I should find you not such as I would, and should myself be found of you such as ye would not; lest by any means there should be ‘strife, jealousy, wraths, factions, backbitings, whisperings, swellings, tumults;” (1 Cor.12:20).